rossmacdata/MOSTLY_Cypress/MOSTLY_Cypress/README.md

 ## Setup

+- Clone repo or save files to local machine.
-- run `npm install` on the root of the project.
+- Run `npm install` on the root of the project.

 ## Overview